silverstripe/silverstripe-framework/docs/en/topics/grid-field.md

 ### GridFieldFilterHeader

 This component will add a header row with a text field filter for each column, letting you filter the results with text searches.
-It will detect which columns are filterable and only provide sort controls on those columns.
+It will detect which columns are filterable and only provide filter controls on those columns.

 ### GridFieldPaginator

 This component will limit output to a fixed number of items per page add a footer row with pagination controls.
 The constructor takes 1 argument: the number of items per page.

-### GridFieldAction
+### GridFieldDeleteButton

-TODO Describe component, including GridFieldEditButton/GridFieldDeleteAction
+TODO Describe component

+### GridFieldEditButton

+Adds a edit button to each row of the table.
+This needs another component to provide an edit interface - see GridFieldDetailForm for use within the CMS.

-### GridFieldAddExistingAutocompleter
+### GridFieldRelationAdd

 This class is is responsible for adding objects to another object's has_many and many_many relation, as defined by the `[api:RelationList]` passed to the GridField constructor.